and-kal/second-brain/content/tech/maxpatches.md

 ---
-title: "A list of interesting Max/MSP patches and M4L devices"
+title: "An ongoing list of interesting Max/MSP patches and M4L devices"
 date: "2023-01-18"
 ---